 Aggregates.
 Determined by soil test.
-May be needed on heavy clay soils
+May be needed in heavy clay soils.

-B. Till all of above amendments to consistency of potting soil into the top 6′ – 8′ of existing soil. prepare tree planting pits.
+B. Till all of above amendments to consistency of potting soil into the top 6′ – 8′ of existing soil.
+(See Plant Detail) Prepare tree planting pits.

 F. Notify owner of poorly drained areas and correct before prepping beds or pits and planting.